g-kabo/R_DS_Projects/README.md

 # R_DS_Projects

-This is a repo that contains data science / machine learning projects on data sets in R
+This is a repo that contains my personal data science / machine learning projects on data sets in R

 The links to the actual projects will be posted as links to rpubs below.